 Exhibiting a large number of luaus, you might be confused between the large variety.
 However, in the array of Lahaina luaus, there are some which stand out:

 However, the unique aspect of the feast is what its name entails – the feast.
 Hosting 5 epicurean courses, the food takes you across countries and traditions.
-Be it Tahiti, Hawaii, New Zealand or Samoa, all are reflected in the variety of courses, whilst a song and dance from that specific area graced the mealtime too.
+Be it Tahiti, Hawaii, New Zealand, or Samoa, all are reflected in the variety of courses, while a song and dance from that area also graced the mealtime.

 One of the frontrunners in the luau genre, the Drums of the Pacific Luau at Hyatt Regency is a major tourist attraction for those visiting Lahaina.
 As you enter this luau, in hopes of an enjoyable evening, you are immediately greeted by tropical drinks of Maui – a fresh mai tai or a fruit punch for a refreshing start to a beautiful evening.
 As you make your way in, shell leis are adorned around your neck as you make your way to your seats.

 From 3 options for seating plans, you can opt for any of the Standard, Preferred, and VIP Seatings.
-The show begins by a loud sound of the conch shell, and the banging of the drums – commencement of a true Hawaii experience.
+The show begins with the loud and hauntingly beautiful sound of the conch shell, and the thundering of the deep drums – the commencement of a true Hawaii experience.
 This is followed by dance performances featuring the music of Rarotonga, Fiji, Samoa, and more.
 There is also a Polynesian Fashion Show as guests are shown the latest fashion styles of the sarong.